RaphaelIT7/gmod-holylib/README.md

 If enabled, it completely disables the concommand/convar blacklist.<br>

 ## vprof
-This module adds VProf to gamemode calls, adds two convars and an entire library.
+This module adds VProf to gamemode calls, adds two convars and an entire library.<br>

 Supports: Linux32 | Linux64 | Windows32<br>